Accessory Dwelling Unit Pilot Project

-Accessory Dwelling Units (also know as ADUs, secondary homes, backyard homes, in-law units) are prevalent through Los Angeles.
-However, less than 600 ADUs have been permitted while academic analysis has hinted at nearly 50,000 unpermitted units in a City with nearly half a million single family lots.
-With a housing crisis heightened by the supply shortly, LA-Más is teaming up with Council District 1 and the Mayor's Innovation Team on a Pilot Program that tests how an ADU can be both affordable and contextual.
+Accessory Dwelling Units (also know as ADUs, backyard homes, in-law units, granny flats, etc.) are prevalent through Los Angeles.
+However, less than 700 ADUs have been permitted (as of November 2016), while academic analysis suggests that there are nearly 50,000 unpermitted units in a City with nearly half a million single family lots.
+With a housing crisis heightened by the supply shortage, LA-Más is teaming up with Council District 1 and the Mayor's Innovation Team on a Pilot Program that tests how an ADU can be both affordable and contextual.

 After a long outreach process, Trent Wolbe and Grace Lee were selected to participate in the Pilot Program.
-With a construction loan provided by Genesis LA, LA-Más worked with these Highland Park residents to build a new 1,000 sq. ft, two story, two bedroom and garage within a Historic Preservation Overlay Zone.
-With total development costs less than $200K, this project will serve as model for affordable construction, contextual design, financial loan innovation, and future ADU policy.
+With a construction loan provided by Genesis LA, LA-Más worked with these Highland Park residents to design a new 1,000 sq. ft, two story, two bedroom home with a garage within a Historic Preservation Overlay Zone.
+Habitat for Humanity will serve as the General Contractors, and with total construction costs under $200K, this project will serve as a model for affordable construction, contextual design, financial loan innovation, and future ADU policy.

 The project received the LABC Architectural Award in the Design Concept category.